global-asp/asp-source/en/0091_adun_the_beautiful.md

 diviner advised, “Go and buy
 some bean cakes.
 Soak them in
 palm oil and put them in
-Tortoise’s horn.”
+Tortoise's horn.”

 ##
-Adun followed the diviner’s
+Adun followed the diviner's
 instructions.
 She put the oily cakes into the horn.